Find your danger!

 Scott Stephens

-Scott Stephens is the ABC’s Religion and Ethics online editor and the co-host, with Waleed Aly, of The Minefield on ABC Radio National.
-He and Waleed Aly are also the authors of Uncivil Wars: How Contempt is Corroding Democracy (Quarterly Essay 87, 2022).
-He is editor of Justice and Hope: Essays, Lectures and Other Writings by Raimond Gaita (2023), and the co-editor and translator of two volumes of the selected writings of Slovenian philosopher Slavoj Žižek, Interrogating the Real (2005) and The Universal Exception (2006).
+Scott Stephens is the ABC’s Religion and Ethics online editor and co-host, with Waleed Aly, of The Minefield on ABC Radio National.
+He and Waleed Aly co-authored Uncivil Wars: How Contempt is Corroding Democracy (Quarterly Essay 87, 2022).
+He is editor of Justice and Hope by Raimond Gaita, and co-editor and translator of two volumes of selected writings by Slavoj Žižek.
 He has published widely on moral philosophy, theological ethics and democratic theory.

 More